Interview Dress Code Advice for Women – Colors & Styles That Work!

 Keep in mind that for most companies, it’s okay to be ‘over-dressed.’
 In fact, it’s rare that anyone would suggest you’re too conservative.
 It’s much easier to be under-dressed, in which case most people do notice, and it can reflect poorly on you before your interview even starts.

 Even if you’re interviewing at a more laidback company, you should err on the side of caution.
-You may be able to get away with slacks and a nice blouse.
+You may be able to get away with slacks and a beautiful blouse.
 But, keep the ‘over-dressed’ rule in mind.

 One of the most standard pieces of clothing for a professional job interview is a white button-up blouse.
 Whether you wear it with a pair of slacks or underneath a suit, it’s a classic piece that never goes out of style.
 But, this tailored shirt can easily become more dressed up to fit your personality.